 This fear or panic is overpowering and uncontrollable.
 However, various forms of therapy can help people gain control over their fears.

 This article explores gamophobia in more detail, including its symptoms, causes, and treatment options.

 The stimulus of a phobia can be just about anything.
-This includes animals, people, objects, activities, and environments.
-In this case, it is a situation: marriage or commitment.

 In general, people with phobias understand that their fear is not reasonable.
 However, they feel powerless in the face of it.

 Gamophobia falls under the grouping of simple phobias.
 Simple phobias have a specific focus.
 “Specific phobias” is another name for them.